Julián Castro Accuses Donald Trump Of ‘Flagrantly’ Violating Law, Calls On Democrats To ‘Do Something’

 “You cannot sit by as the highest officeholder in the land flagrantly violates the law and violates every norm of a healthy democracy that we have, because it’s setting a terrible standard for people in the future.
 We can never normalize this,” Castro said.

 “He needs to be impeached.
-I love these House Democrats—my brother is one of them, but it’s time for them to do something.
+I love these House Democrats — my brother is one of them, but it’s time for them to do something.
 It’s time for them to act,” he added.

 News of the developing controversy broke after a whistleblower claimed the president made a promise to Ukrainian President Volodymyr Zelensky in July while pressuring him to reveal dirt on former vice president Joe Biden, his primary political opponent for the 2020 election.